No-Cost Multiplex Testing

 Frequently Asked Questions

 Multiplex testing is a process of conducting a variety of diagnostic tests in one batch, allowing clinicians to obtain results from a single sample.
-This type of testing can be used to diagnose a wide range of conditions, including Covid-19, Influenza A/B, and Respiratory Syncytial Virus (RSV).
+This type of testing can be used to diagnose a wide range of conditions, including COVID-19, Influenza A/B, Respiratory Syncytial Virus (RSV), and Group A Streptococcus (GAS), also known as Strep.

 Unlike conventional diagnostic testing, multiplex testing can identify several pathogens or conditions in a single test.
 Additionally, the sample collection and processing are quicker with multiplex testing, as only one sample needs to be taken from the patient.